 An overview of the topics in each course is provided below.

 This course introduces many of the concepts, skills, and problem-solving techniques of algebra.
-It also further develops the student's understanding of the rational number system (fractions and decimals), properties of the fundamental geometric figures, area and volume, and statistics.
+It further emphasizing equation-solving procedures throughout the remaining chapters along with the properties of fundamental geometry and statistics.

 Algebra 1 and 1A: